RasoulUnlimited/RasoulUnlimited.github.io/README.md

 ## Deployment notes

 The site is hosted on **GitHub Pages** and served through **Cloudflare** for improved performance and security.
-Update the `CNAME` file when changing the custom domain.
+The `CNAME` file defines the custom domain; editing this file updates the domain that GitHub Pages responds to.
+After changing it, make sure your Cloudflare DNS records point the domain to GitHub Pages.

+When a domain change occurs, update the route for the Cloudflare Worker so it attaches to the new hostname.
+Review the security headers injected by Cloudflare—including the `Content‑Security‑Policy`—and adjust any domain‑specific directives accordingly.

 ## Cloudflare Worker